Nebraska’s Derrick Walker suspended 16 games for NCAA violation at previous school

 For violations he committed while at Tennessee, Nebraska men's basketball forward Derrick Walker on Wednesday was suspended for 16 games by the NCAA, NU announced in a statement.

-Walker sat out last season at Nebraska while transferring from UT, where he averaged 1.4 points and 1.7 rebounds in two season.
+Walker sat out last season at Nebraska after transferring from UT, where he averaged 1.4 points and 1.7 rebounds in two seasons.
 In a statement, Nebraska coach Fred Hoiberg said the Husker coaching staff was aware of Walker's "mistake" at Tennessee.

 "Since arriving at Nebraska, Derrick Walker has been phenomenal at owning up to a mistake he made prior to coming here," Hoiberg said.
 "He was transparent throughout the recruiting process and acknowledged his mistake.
 In turn, we told him confidently we would support and fight for him."